shafayat1004/Draw-IO-MCP-CSharp-Server/ideas-to-draw-from-not-blindly-follow/Prototype-details.md

   - `GET /mcp/resources` lists available diagram files.
   - `GET /mcp/resources/{name}` returns the diagram’s JSON data (pages and cells).
   - `POST /mcp/resources` creates a new empty diagram.
-  - `GET /mcp/resources/{name}/export` exports the diagram as an image (PNG by default) using the draw.io CLI.
+  - `GET /mcp/resources/{name}/export` exports the diagram as an image (PNG by default) using the drawio CLI.

 Below is the **`mcp_drawio/server.py`** code: